-Opals are wonderful stones, especially black ones, and I new Opdia are wonderful stones, especially black ones, and I never tire of looking at them.
+Opals are wonderful stones, especially black ones, and I never tire of looking at them.
 Each one has a unique pattern, caused by water inclusions in its internal silica structure.
 This is why you have to be careful when wearing opal jewelry, if you are lucky enough to have some, because it may be destroyed by frost (or indeed by high temperatures).
 The flashes of colour in a black opal can be of any of the colours of the rainbow, with reds and yellows being rarer and therefore more valuable.
-The rarest black opals have a "harlequint" pattern, with reds, blues and greens in rectangular or rhomoid shapes.
+The rarest black opals have a "harlequin" pattern, with reds, blues and greens in rectangular or rhomboid shapes.

 And the connection with this month is that the opal is October's birthstone.
-A good, practically opalescent mixture of articles in this issue - enjoy it as you celebrate the 6,025th anniversary of Creation on the 23rd - at least if you believe Archbishop Ussher. Åke Nilson
+A good, practically opalescent mixture of articles in this issue - enjoy it as you celebrate the 6,025th anniversary of Creation on the 23rd - at least if you believe Archbishop Ussher.

-Chairman of the Janus Foundation
+Åke Nilson Chairman of the Janus Foundation